pointcheckout/docs/docs/3-build/0-initiate/0-web.md

 ## Step 1: Create a new checkout

 :::danger SERVER API CALL
-API calls made to the Paymennt API endpoints should be made from your server.
+API calls made to the paymennt.com API endpoints should be made from your server.
 You should NEVER include your API keys in your mobile application.
 A malicious user can gain access to your account if those keys are exposed.
 :::

 When your shopper is ready to pay, create a new web checkout by making a call from your server to <a href="/api/#operation/create-web-checkout" target="_blank">`POST /checkout/web`</a>.
 In your request, you must include the following required parameters: